AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-02-reusing-existing-bpa-content/quizz.md

 </details>

-## :small_red_triangle_down: Which of the following artifacts are usually part of an added Live Process from the SAP Build Process Automation Store?
+## 💮 Which of the following artifacts are usually part of an added Live Process from the SAP Build Process Automation Store?

 _There are two correct answers._